pact-foundation/pact-python/CONTRIBUTING.md

 * The relevant versions of the packages you are using.
 * The steps to recreate your issue.
 * The full stacktrace if there is an exception.
 * An executable code example where possible.
-You can use the [e2e] directory to quickly recreate your issue.
+You can fork this repository and use the [e2e] directory to quickly recreate your issue.

 # Contributing